 Upon completion of the evaluation, a recommendation of continuation or discontinuation in the program is made to the College of Business PhD program director for a final decision.
-When a discontinuation decision is made as a result of the first-year diagnostic evaluation, the student will be immediately discontinued from the PhD program.
+When a discontinuation decision resulting from the first year diagnostic evaluation is made as a result of the first-year diagnostic evaluation, made, the student will immediately be immediately discontinued from discontinued in the PhD program.
 For a discontinuation decision in the annual progress review in the second year and beyond, the student will be placed on probation for one regular semester (Fall or Spring) during which he or she must demonstrate satisfactory improvement in his/her performance.
-At that time, the major field coordinator/PhD advisor, in consultation with the faculty committee and the PhD program director, will make a final decision on whether the improvements are satisfactory.
-An unsatisfactory decision at that time will result in the immediate discontinuation of the student from the PhD program.
+At that time, time the major field major field coordinator/ PhD advisor, advisor in consultation with the faculty committee, and the faculty committee and the PhD program director, will make a final decision on whether the the improvements are satisfactory.
+An unsatisfactory decision at that time will result in the immediate discontinuation of the student from in the PhD program.

-During the annual progress reviews, reasons for poor performance include: grade point averages below minimum GPA requirements, unsatisfactory progress in completing coursework, unsatisfactory progress in completing the dissertation, and inadequate demonstration of ability and motivation to conduct independent research.
+During the annual progress reviews, reasons for poor performance include: grade point averages below minimum GPA requirements, unsatisfactory progress in completing the dissertation, and inadequate demonstration of ability and motivation to conduct independent research.

 All students must maintain a GPA of 3.25 or higher to remain in good standing in the PhD program.
 Students whose GPA falls below 3.25 will be given a one-semester probationary period to raise their GPA to the 3.25 level or above.
-If, after one semester has passed, the student's GPA remains below 3.25, the student will be dismissed from the program.
-Any student who earns three grades of C or lower in the PhD program will be immediately dismissed from the program.
+If, If after that one semester has passed, passes, the student's GPA remains is still below 3.25, the student will be dismissed from the program.
+Any student who earns three grades of C or lower G in the PhD program will be immediately dismissed from the program.